precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 ##### Building with CMake

-**warning** This page needs updates for preCICE v2 and the module system rolled out on CooLMUC in June 2021
+{% include warning.html content="This page needs updates for preCICE v2 and the module system rolled out on CooLMUC in June 2021" %}

 If you load modules for any preCICE related installation, make sure the used MPI versions are consistent.
 This is also relevant for any solver you want to couple with preCICE.
 Therefore, it might be helpful to have a look in your solvers module installation before you start compiling preCICE.
 You can use `module show` to get information about specific modules.